 The Group operates different loyalty programs in certain of its properties to encourage repeat business mainly from loyal slot machine customers and table games patrons.
 Members earn points primarily based on gaming activity and such points can be redeemed for free play and other free goods and services.
 The Group accrues for loyalty program points expected to be redeemed for cash and free play as a reduction to gaming revenue and accrues for loyalty program points expected to be redeemed for free goods and services as casino expense.
-The accruals are based on management's estimates and assumptions regarding the estimated costs of providing those benefits, age and history with expiration of unused points resulting in a reduction of the accruals.
+The accruals are based on management's estimates and assumptions regarding the redemption value, age and history with expiration of unused points resulting in a reduction of the accruals.

-(q) Gaming Taxes and License Fees
+(q) Gaming Taxes

-The Group is subject to taxes and license fees based on gross gaming revenue and other metrics in the jurisdictions in which it operates, subject to applicable jurisdictional adjustments.
-These gaming taxes and license fees are determined mainly from an assessment of the Group's gaming revenue and are recorded as an expense within the "Casino" line item in the consolidated statements of operations.
-These taxes and license fees totaled \$1,717,805, \$2,275,610 and \$2,479,958 for the years ended December 31, 2015, 2014 and 2013, respectively.
+The Group is subject to taxes based on gross gaming revenue and other metrics in the jurisdictions in which it operates, subject to applicable jurisdictional adjustments.
+These gaming taxes are determined mainly from an assessment of the Group's gaming revenue and are recorded as an expense within the "Casino" line item in the consolidated statements of operations.
+These taxes totaled \$2,275,610, \$2,479,958 and \$2,024,697 for the years ended December 31, 2014, 2013 and 2012, respectively.